Agesilaus II: Corinthian War (395–387 BC)

 Agesilaus returned to Greece by land, crossing the Hellespont and from there along the coast of the Aegean Sea.
 In Thessaly he won a cavalry battle near Narthacium against the Pharsalians who had made an alliance with Thebes.
 He then entered Boeotia by the Thermopylae, where he received reinforcements from Sparta.
-Meanwhile, Aristodamos—the regent of the young Agiad king Agesipolis—won a major victory at Nemea near Argos, which was offset by the disaster of the Spartan navy at Knidos against the Persian fleet led by Konon, an exiled Athenian general.
+Meanwhile, Aristodamos—the regent of the young Agiad king Agesipolis—won a major victory at Nemea near Argos, which was offset by the disaster of the Spartan navy at Cnidus against the Persian fleet led by Conon, an exiled Athenian general.
 Agesilaus lied to his men about the outcome of the battle of Knidos to avoid demoralising them as they were about to fight a large engagement against the combined armies of Thebes, Athens, Argos and Corinth.
-The following Battle of Coroneia was a classic clash between two lines of hoplites.
-The anti-Spartan allies were rapidly defeated, but the Thebans managed to retreat in good order, despite Agesilaus' activity on the front line, which caused him several injuries.
+The following Battle of Coronea was a classic clash between two lines of hoplites.
+The anti-Spartan allies were rapidly defeated, but the Thebans managed to retreat in good order, despite Agesilaus's activity on the front line, which caused him several injuries.
 The next day the Thebans requested a truce to recover their dead, therefore conceding defeat, although they had not been bested on the battlefield.
 Agesilaus appears to have tried to win an honourable victory, by risking his life and being merciful with some Thebans who had sought shelter in the nearby Temple of Athena Itonia.
-He then moved to Delphi, where he offered one tenth of the booty he had amassed since his landing at Ephesos, and returned to Sparta.
+He then moved to Delphi, where he offered one tenth of the booty he had amassed since his landing at Ephesus, and returned to Sparta.

 No pitched battle took place in Greece in 393.
-Perhaps Agesilaus was still recovering from his wounds, or he was deprived of command because of the opposition of Lysander's and Pausanias' friends, who were disappointed by his lack of decisive victory and his appointment of Peisander as navarch before the disaster of Knidos.
+Perhaps Agesilaus was still recovering from his wounds, or he was deprived of command because of the opposition of Lysander's and Pausanias's friends, who were disappointed by his lack of decisive victory and his appointment of Peisander as navarch before the disaster of Knidos.
 The loss of the Spartan fleet besides allowed Konon to capture the island of Kythera, in the south of the Peloponnese, from where he could raid Spartan territory.
 In 392, Sparta sent Antalcidas to Asia in order to negotiate a general peace with Tiribazus, the satrap of Lydia, while Sparta would recognise Persia's sovereignty over the Asian Greek cities.
-However, the Greek allies also sent emissaries to Sardis to refuse Antalcidas' plan, and Artaxerxes likewise rejected it.
+However, the Greek allies also sent emissaries to Sardis to refuse Antalcidas's plan, and Artaxerxes likewise rejected it.
 A second peace conference in Sparta failed the following year because of Athens.
 A personal enemy of Antalcidas, Agesilaus likely disapproved these talks, which show that his influence at home had waned.
 Plutarch says that he befriended the young Agiad king Agesipolis, possibly to prevent his opponents from coalescing behind him.